 People are more inclined to click on native advertising ads because of the graphics used in them than on classic display ad formats such as banners.

-But, in modern-day advertising, we have yet another term called “programmatic advertising.”
-Let’s explore it, too, and see how digital marketers can benefit from it.
+But, in modern-day advertising, we have another term called “programmatic advertising.”
+Let’s explore it and see how digital marketers can benefit from it.

 What is programmatic advertising?

-Programmatic advertising, at its most basic, is the use of technology to buy and sell digital advertising.
+At its most basic, programmatic advertising is the use of technology to buy and sell digital advertising.
 Programmatic advertising purchases digital ad inventory across the web, mobile applications, video, and social media using an automated procedure within advertiser-defined criteria.

 Read more: The Full Guide to Programmatic Ads

-Programmatic advertising uses workflow automation and machine learning algorithms to show the best ads to people based on things like their shopping habits.
+Programmatic advertising uses workflow automation and machine learning algorithms to show people the best ads based on their shopping habits.